 Spiritual coach Iyanla Vanzant said, “the truth will set you free, but you have to endure the labor pains of birthing it.”
-The discomfort of dealing with the truth of life is inevitable but when you take it in your stride you will be set free.
-You will have the wisdom and maturity to act after pushing through the pain that comes with birthing the truth, leading you on to live a life of joy and inspiration.
+The discomfort of dealing with the truth of life is inevitable, but once you take it in your stride, you will be set free.
+You will have the wisdom and maturity to act after pushing through the pain that comes with birthing the truth, leading you to state of joy and inspiration.

 All my best on your journey,